What You Need to Know about Drug Rehab

 - exercise/holistic therapy

-Inpatient drug rehab programs at Granite Recovery Centers offer 24-hour support for recovering patients in a safe, beautiful, and encouraging environment.
-Our inpatient drug rehab programs provide patients with supervised, structured living that includes community building, the practice and development of life skills, individual and group therapy from licensed clinicians, physical exercise, recovery-oriented study, and recreation.
-Combining a base of 12-step work with evidence-based clinical therapy, Our New Hampshire drug rehab centers’ unique approach to treatment draws from these two highly effective and proven recovery techniques to provide each patient with individualized care.
+Inpatient drug rehab programs at Granite Recovery Centers offer 24-hour support for recovering clients in a safe, beautiful, and encouraging environment.
+Our inpatient drug rehab programs provide clients with supervised, structured living that includes community building, the practice and development of life skills, individual and group therapy from licensed clinicians, physical exercise, recovery-oriented study, and recreation.
+Combining a base of 12-step work with evidence-based clinical therapy, Our New Hampshire drug rehab centers’ unique approach to treatment draws from these two highly effective and proven recovery techniques to provide each client with individualized care.

 Outpatient Drug Rehab

-With outpatient care, patients usually live at home and attend therapy and other forms of care at a separate facility.
-Outpatient care is often appropriate for patients who need continued structure and guidance following primary care at an inpatient facility.
-As with inpatient rehab, outpatient programming varies greatly from facility to facility, but often have the following offerings:
+With outpatient care, clients usually live at home, at an extended care facility, or in a sober living home and attend therapy and other forms of care at a separate outpatient facility.
+Outpatient care is often appropriate for clients who need continued structure and guidance following primary care at an inpatient facility.
+As with inpatient rehab, outpatient programming varies greatly from facility to facility, but often have the following features:

 - Group therapy